~16 min left

 Odoo Licensing (Annual, USD, 2026)

 A 50-user mid-market deployment on Enterprise Custom runs roughly $28K per year in subscription.
-That's roughly 5–8x cheaper than NetSuite at the same headcount.
+Roughly 5–8x cheaper than NetSuite at the same headcount.

 Configuration $40K–$80K $10K–$30K